 This Order prohibits, subject to certain exceptions, all methods of fishing within certain areas of the Firth of Clyde.
+The Order is made pursuant to Article 46 of Council Regulation (EEC) No. 850/98 of 30th March 1998 for the conservation of fishery resources through technical measures for the protection of juveniles of marine organisms (O.J.
+No. L 125, 27.4.98, p.1).
 A map showing the areas closed to fishing under this Order is appended to this note for illustrative purposes only.
-The Order remains in force until 0000 hours on the 30th April 2002 (article 1(2)).
+The Order remains in force until 0000 hours on 30th April 2003 (article 1(2)).